mloskot/pygit-svn-mirror/README.md

 Credits
 -------

-Thanks to Eloy Duran for the original [git-svn-mirror][orig] written in Ruby
+Thanks to Eloy Duran for the original [git-svn-mirror][orig] written in Ruby.

 License In Three Lines (LITL)
 -----------------------------